nadirpws/percy-docs/docs/clients/javascript/react.md

 });
 ```

-This will generate snapshots of "Button: primary" and "Button: secondary" at 320px and 768px wide, and "Button: inverse" at 480px and 1024px wide.
+This will generate snapshots of `Button: primary` and `Button: secondary` at 320px and 768px wide, and "Button: inverse" at 480px and 1024px wide.

 When they are inside a `suite` block, `beforeEach` blocks only apply to the snapshots within that `suite` block: